Skip to main content

 Triggers

 RAAS employs an automation feature called Triggers to aid tech record entry.
-Completion of a TMI action having an associated trigger causes a popup window to appear.
+Completion of a TMI action having an associated trigger causes a pop-up window to appear.

 • Action triggers automate the creation of one additional action based on the completion of the first action.